OsmanGaziYILDIRIM/Hospital-Management-System/README.md

 Functions

 1. New Patient:
-/_Create a new patient.
+\_Create a new patient.
 Attributes of a patient are:
   * patient id (Unique)
   * patient surname
   * patient name